ariel-morrison/hand_sensor_test/README.md

 7. Time interval of recording: $delta  --  e.g., 0.25 (0.25 default for E4 sensors, float, units = samples recorded every 0.25 seconds)
 8. Preferred format for saved figures: $pref_format -- e.g., png, eps, pdf
 9. Preferred dpi (resolution) for saved figures: $pref_dpi -- e.g., 500, 1000, 2000 (1000 is a good readable resolution for png files)
+10. Separate baseline recording, true or false: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
+If baselines are recorded separately, must be stored in a subdirectory of the working directory called "calibration")

 **To RUN:**